 - Volunteer dispatchers

-- Volunteer members of search and rescue group
+- Volunteer members of the search and rescue group

 However, car accident bystanders who do not have emergency or medical training should still help if it is safe to do so.
 They can call 911 or render aid in other non-medical ways.
 If the individual renders the aid in the good faith belief that he or she is helping the victim, the Good Samaritan law will generally protect the individual from liability for any injuries.
 Still, the Good Samaritan law specifically addresses citizens who have training or skills in rendering care in emergencies such as car accidents.